JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

 ## F.A.Q
 > Can I use this code in my project?

-Of-course, all I ask is that you abide my the licence on this repo and provide credit/atribution where necessary.
+Of-course, all I ask is that you abide the licence on this repo and provide credit/attribution where necessary.

 > Can you edit this for my game?

-While it would be nice, I simply can't garantee I'll have the time to do so as I have loads of other more active projects in my actual field of game development to work on instead of this.
+While it would be nice, I simply can't guarantee I'll have the time to do so as I have loads of other more active projects in my actual field of game development to work on instead of this.

-> I have a better solution, can I contribute it to this repo?
+> I have a better solution; can I contribute it to this repo?

 Of-course, submit a pull request or issue to this repo and I'll take a look at it when I get a moment to do so.

 > I need help setting this up!

-If you still need help, I can provide some basic setup help getting the script working, but nothig more in-depth at this time.
+If you still need help, I can provide some basic setup help getting the script working, but nothing more in-depth at this time.
 My email is on my profile should you need my help further.

 ## Contribute
 I'm happy to take and accept pull requests that clean up the existing logic and provide a better solution for more general usage.
 Unlike mine which was specifically built for the use-case of the client.
-Any whom I accept will get credited in this readme as contributers.
+Any whom I accept will get credited in this readme as contributors.

 ## Author
 - Jonathan Carter